FIA Formula 3 Championship: 2019—2024

+Performance

+Formula 3 cars have a top speed around 300 km/h, and can accelerate from 0–100 km/h in 3 seconds.
+These straight-line acceleration figures are similar to high-end road-going sports cars.
+However, their cornering and braking capabilities far exceed road cars, with peak lateral acceleration of 2.6 g and peak deceleration of 1.9 g.

+Consequently, while Formula 3 cars lap considerably slower than Formula One and Formula 2, they are still much faster than most categories based on road cars.
+As a point of comparison, the fastest lap for the 2023 Melbourne Formula 3 round was 1:34.405, roughly 14 seconds per lap slower than the fastest lap of 1:20.235 in the 2023 Australian Grand Prix.
+The premier domestic touring car racing category in Australia, Supercars, also held support races; the fastest qualifying time (likely faster than the fastest race lap) was 1:49.317, 15 seconds slower.

 Costs

 While intended as a comparatively low cost development series, the absolute costs of competing in the championship are well beyond the personal financial means of most individuals.

-One estimate puts the cost of competing in the FIA Formula 3 championship at approximately 1.2 million USD per season.
+One estimate puts the cost of competing in the FIA Formula 3 championship at approximately US$1.2 million per season.
 This is approximately half the cost of competing in the F2 championship.
 Typically, most of these costs must be paid by the driver, through personal sponsorship, or personal or family wealth.

 A number of cost control measures were introduced by the FIA for the 2021 season.